-Are you thinking about renovating or extending your existing home but don’t know if you can afford what you want to do and don’t know where to start?
+Are you thinking about renovating or extending your existing home?
+Or do you want to build a new home but don’t know if you can afford what you want to do and don’t know where to start?

 Are you to scared to sign up a designer or builder because you don’t want to end up paying lots of money in fees to find out that what you want is way above your budget?

 What if I would tell you there is a quick and easy way to explore your options without paying a fortune?

 The best way to explain this is using an existing project in Airport West.